Winster: Fatal duel

 As reported in The Times (London) on 2 June 1821, a local surgeon, William Cuddie, was courting Mary, the daughter of the wealthy Brittlebank family of Oddo House in Winster.
 In May 1821 one of her brothers, William Brittlebank, tried to end their association.
 On the evening of 21 May Cuddie and Brittlebank quarreled violently.
 The doctor later received a note:

 Sir, I expect satisfaction for the insult you dared to offer me at a time when you knew that my situation with a helpless Woman prevented my chastising you.
 Name your time and place, the bearer will wait for an answer.
 Yours William Brittlebank, Junior.
 I shall be attended by a friend and prepared with pistols, and if you don’t meet I shall post you as a coward.

 Cuddie refused to reply to the letter.
-The following afternoon three of the Brittlebank brothers and a mutual friend, Edmund Spencer, arrived in his garden with two loaded pistols.
+The following afternoon three of the Brittlebank brothers and a mutual friend, Edmund Spencer, arrived in his garden at Bank House with two loaded pistols.
 Cuddie reluctantly accepted one of the weapons.
 William Brittlebank walked 15 yd away, turned and fired.
 Two shots were heard but only Cuddie was hit.
 He died a few hours later.

 Two of the Brittlebanks (Francis and Andrew) were tried in Derby in August 1821, but were found not guilty of murder, while their brother William fled with a £100 reward on his head.
 It is thought that he went to Australia but evidence is lacking.